ember-learn/guides-source/guides/v3.4.0/applications/run-loop.md

+**Note:**
+  * _For basic Ember app development scenarios, you don't need to understand the run loop or use it directly.
+All common paths are paved nicely for you and don't require working with the run loop._
+  * _However, the run loop will be helpful to understand the internals of Ember and to assist in customized performance tuning by manually batching costly work._

 Ember's internals and most of the code you will write in your applications takes place in a run loop.
 The run loop is used to batch, and order (or reorder) work in a way that is most effective and efficient.

 It does so by scheduling work on specific queues.
 These queues have a priority, and are processed to completion in priority order.

-For basic Ember app development scenarios, you don't need to understand the run loop or use it directly.
-All common paths are paved nicely for you and don't require working with the run loop directly.

 The most common case for using the run loop is integrating with a non-Ember API that includes some sort of asynchronous callback.